MaryanGelle/Productivity/readme.md

 </div>

 - ## Button inside the Landing page image
   - The button is clickable functional element that I used inside my landing page image.
 Its purpose is to create a function or action that grabs my users attention and thus pushing them to take action.
 It navigates the users towards the sign up page.
-It also pushes them to make a quick decision to sign up.
+It also pushes them to make a quick decision to sign up today.

 <div align="center">
   <img src="assets\readme-images\buttoninhero.jpg" style="background-color: black" alt="Horizon Photo">
 </div>

+## Mindset-page

 - ## Home page articles